MyCryptoHQ/knowledge-base-content/staying-safe/why-you-should-backup-your-hardware-wallet.md

   - Backups
 priority: 90
 date_published: '2018-04-18'
-date_modified: '2020-09-01'
+date_modified: '2020-09-15'
 ---

 ## Preface

-The following assumes you are using a Ledger Nano S or TREZOR hardware wallet.
+The following assumes you are using a Ledger Nano S or Trezor hardware wallet.
 Due to their ease of use and security, [we recommend a hardware wallet for cold storage](/staying-safe/hardware-wallet-recommendations).

-To save / backup your Ledger or TREZOR device, simply write down the 24-word phrase on the card they provide and keep it very, very safe.
+To save / backup your Ledger or Trezor device, simply write down the 24-word phrase on the card they provide and keep it very, very safe.
 Never put this key on an online device or type it into MyCrypto.com.

 ## Backing Up Your Hardware Wallet